Rhumb Intelligence api research · tool scoring

 Current production signal

-The live MCP conversation is still about blast radius, security model, auth shape, tenant isolation, recovery, remote ops, shared-budget control, loop discipline, and runtime evidence
+The live MCP conversation is still about blast radius, security model, auth shape, tenant isolation, recovery, route cards, verified discovery, shared-budget control, loop discipline, and runtime evidence

-The freshest production signal keeps clustering around scope constraints, principals, evidence, credential model, reliability or crash handling, tenant isolation, remote-hosted MCP operations, rate-limit pressure, and token-burn discipline inside live loops.
-If you are here because MCP has to survive real operators instead of a demo, start with the twelve pages below.
+The freshest production signal keeps clustering around scope constraints, principals, evidence, credential model, reliability or crash handling, tenant isolation, remote-hosted MCP operations, rate-limit pressure, route-card proof, verified vertical discovery, and token-burn discipline inside live loops.
+If you are here because MCP has to survive real operators instead of a demo, start with the Route Review intake or the eighteen proof pages below.

 MCP Has a Security Model